 You need to contact your bank, explain to them that you have closed, and you are willing to cooperate however you can.
 This will usually entail the bank valuing the assets, and if they have value, they will sell them and apply the funds to your loan balance.

 It’s important to keep in mind that if your home is being held as collateral, your OIC offer will need to at least cover the amount of equity in your home.
 If you don’t offer at least that, the SBA is likely to reject your offer.

-If your offer is strong enough and the SBA approves it, once you pay what you agreed to pay to settle the debt, the SBA will release your personal guaranty and any remaining liens on your home.
+If your offer is strong enough (is there a formula?) and the SBA approves it, once you pay what you agreed to pay to settle the debt, the SBA will release your personal guaranty and any remaining liens on your home.